There are many vertical jump training programs available nowadays.. but which one is the best? And which one will work for you?

 But there’s a reason as to why this program works so well…

-Jump Manual has a unique multi faceted approach that squeezes every bit of an ounce from the training to maximize your jump and reach your full explosive potential.
+Jump Manual has a unique multi-faceted approach that squeezes every bit of an ounce from the training to maximize your results and help you reach your full explosive potential.

 Here’s an interview he did on ESPN where he talks about the program and why so many people succeed with it…